-There is considerable confusion, at present, over the meaning of the term GIS27.
+There is considerable confusion, at present, over the meaning of the term GIS (Walford et al, 1989).
 Even prominent researchers in this field have expressed different opinions.
-Mark111 defined a GIS as 'a computerized, spatially-referenced data base organized in such a way that spatial data input, analysis, and output may be accomplished'; i.e. he equated it with the digital map.
-Others, such as Smith et al.66, regard this as the simpler form of a GIS.
-Their description of the field of GIS tended to emphasize the development of deterministic, probablistic and other heuristic procedures for increasing the efficiency of storage, retrieval, analysis and display of multisource spatial data; i.e. their definition of GIS is very similar to Guptill and Starr's definition34 of the new cartography.
+Mark (1986, p 157) defined a GIS as "a computerized, spatially-referenced data base organized in such a way that spatial data input, analysis, and output may be accomplished"; i.e. he equated it with the digital map.
+Others, such as Smith et al (1987) regard this as the simpler form of a GIS.
+Their description of the field of GIS tended to emphasize the development of deterministic, probabilistic and other heuristic procedures for increasing the efficiency of storage, retrieval, analysis and display of multi-source spatial data; i.e. their definition of GIS is very similar to Guptill and Starr's (1984) definition of the new cartography.
 They too saw the spatial database as the focus of attention.
-Coppock and Anderson112 described GIS as 'a rapidly developing field lying at the intersection of many disciplines - among them cartography, computing, geography, photogrammetry, remote sensing, statistics, surveying and other disciplines concerned with handling and analysing spatially referenced data'.
-Just as the superdiscipline of scientific visualization is seen as an integration of computer graphics, image processing, computer vision, computer-aided design, signal processing and user-interface studies, GIS is regarded by some as the superscience concerned with geographically referenced data; the name of the UK Economic and Social Research Council/Natural Environment Research Council (ESRC/NERC) GIS Science Steering Committee contributes to this image making.
+Coppock and Anderson (1987, p 3) described GIS as "a rapidly developing field lying at the intersection of many disciplines - among them cartography, computing, geography, photogrammetry, remote sensing, statistics, surveying and other disciplines concerned with handling and analysing spatially referenced data".
+Just as the super-discipline of scientific visualization is seen as an integration of computer graphics, image processing, computer vision, computer-aided design, signal processing and user interface studies, GIS is regarded by some as the super-science concerned with geographically-referenced data; the name of the Economic and Social Research Council/Natural Environment Research Council (ESRC/NERC) GIS Science Steering Committee contributes to this image making.
 Consequently, others have begun to relabel their activities as GIS, adding to the confusion.
 The following description of the relationships between GIS and digital cartography must therefore be read as a tentative personal interpretation.

 Even if we ignore the confusion resulting from over-zealous promotional activities, the term GIS will mean different things to different people.
-This is not surprising given the variety of geographic data and the diversity of users and uses as catalogued in the Chorley Report9.
-At the British Computer Society GIS Specialist Group's meeting in May 1989 on 'What do I expect from my GIS?', the invited speaker from English Heritage expressed in his introduction that he was unsure as to whether their map-based information system was a GIS.
-Many of the requirements outlined by Dale at the same meeting also related to the acquisition, management, manipulation and display of maps and map-related data.
+This is not surprising given the variety of geographic data and the diversity of users and uses as catalogued in the Chorley Report (DoE, 1987).
+At the British Computer Society GIS Specialist Group's meeting in May 1989 on "What do I expect from my GIS?", the invited speaker from English

+Heritage expressed in his introduction that he was unsure as to whether their map-based information system was a GIS.
+Many of the requirements outlined by Dale at the same meeting also related to the acquisition, management, manipulation and display of map and map-related data.